|

 of Johnstone Strait near the mouth of the Salmon River.
 Sayward

-for north-central BC coastal communities.
+and other BC coastal communities.

 Hwy